corintxt/TranslateAi/README.md

 `C:\Program Files\Adobe\Adobe Illustrator 202X\Presets\[language]\Scripts`

-NOTE: You will need an administrator password to do this.

 ![ConfigJSON](img/ScriptsFolder.PNG)

 When the TranslateAI folder is inside the Scripts folder the translation script is installed.
 You will need to restart Illustrator to use it.

-*Usage instructions follow Mac installation guide.*

 ## Installation (Mac)

-*You will need to have administrator permissions on your machine to install the scripts.*

 First, download the zip file as indicated in Windows installation instructions.
 Then: